From £332,0559

 10

-Defining how quickly, in outright terms, the Spectre might accelerate must have been a question of preference and priority rather than one of sheer possibility.
-As we already know, the car could have been more powerful, and when you urge it into motion from rest using all of its reserves, you feel as much.
+But defining how quickly, in outright terms, the Spectre might accelerate must have been a question of preference and priority rather than one of sheer possibility.
+The car could have been more powerful, and when you urge it into motion from rest using all of its reserves, even in the Black Badge, which has a ‘Spirited mode’ (launch control to you and me), you feel as much.

-No Rolls-Royce is slow these days, but while a Phantom still needs more than 5.0sec from rest to hit 60mph, and a Ghost a little less than that, the Spectre will do it in a whisker over 4.0sec.
+As tested in the UK, the standard Spectre will go from 0-60mph in whisker over 4.0sec, so Rolls-Royce seems conservative in its performance claims.
 Like other EVs, it accelerates strongly from low speeds and, with no gears to shift, starts to become less muscular as the needle rises.

 But thanks to the BMW Group’s preference for hybrid synchronous motors, it tails off less than some.
 That means really commanding motorway performance is retained (60-100mph takes 5.0sec to the Ghost’s 5.6sec, and the Mercedes-AMG EQS 53 does the same in 4.8sec).